nagyesta/lowkey-vault/README.md

 # Limitations

 - Some encryption/signature algorithms are not supported.
 Please refer to the ["Features"](#features) section for the up-to-date list of supported algorithms.
-- Certificate Vault features are not supported at the moment
+- Only self-signed certificates are supported by the certificate API.
+- Time shift cannot renew/recreate deleted certificates.
+Please consider performing deletions after time shift as a work around.
 - Recovery options cannot be configured for vaults created during start-up